-HNTB is providing architectural, structural, traction power, communications, train control, mechanical and environmental mitigation support services for a new transfer station.
-The Wilson Transfer Station Design project, with an estimated construction value of $100+ million, is part of the $1 billion Red Line rehabilitation program.
-The Red Line improvements will rebuild sections of deteriorated tracks to eliminate slow zones, replace or repair aging stations and install new power systems to improve performance.
+HNTB provided architectural, structural, traction power, communications, train control, mechanical and environmental mitigation support services for the Wilson Transfer Station Design project.
+With an estimated construction value of more than $100 million, the station was a key component of the $1 billion Red Line rehabilitation program, which rebuilt deteriorated track sections, replaced or repaired aging stations, and installed new power systems to improve performance.

-The restoration project scope includes modernizing Wilson Station with new tracks, platforms and ADA-compliant accessibility.
-In addition, HNTB’s smart station design and use of high-performance materials, such as granite, concrete platforms, polycarbonate canopies and LED lights, will minimize life-cycle costs over the next 50 to 80 years.
+The completed project modernized Wilson Station with new tracks, platforms, and ADA-compliant accessibility.
+HNTB’s smart station design incorporated high-performance materials—including granite, concrete platforms, polycarbonate canopies, and LED lighting—to minimize life-cycle costs over the next 50 to 80 years.
+Construction was successfully executed while maintaining three-track operations, overcoming one of the project’s most significant logistical challenges.

 Location: Chicago, IL